Our Trainees Backgrounds

 Some of our previous asylum seeker students have included:

 Max (not a real name) went from asylum seeker to refugee.
 Max had a tech background, but suffered from social anxiety and couldn't find a job.
 CYF helped them gain confidence and the tech skills needed to work in the local tech industry.
 Once their refugee status was granted, they found a good job in tech.

-Treat each student as a complete and complex human.
+- Treat each trainee as a complete and complex human.
 They are more than their trauma.

-Treat each student as you would any other student you might teach.
+- Treat each trainee as you would any other trainee you might teach.

-Betray the trust of students.
+- Betray the trust of trainees.
 When you say you will do something, do it.
 This can be as small as getting back to them about homework or solving a big issue for them.
 Building trust in the community is extremely important.

 There are lots of incredible foundations and groups out there making information available for asylum seekers and refugees, as well as supporting them in a myriad of ways.
-Some of the groups even work with CodeYourFuture to help us find the students who want to study with us.
+Some of the groups even work with CodeYourFuture to help us find the people who want to train with us.
 Here are some places you can start your research:

 There are many local groups with that we work with or and that you can get involved with to help your community.
 We will continue to add to this section to make these known.